Ryvenay/AFP1_kisprojekt/Documents/System Plan.md

 # 4. Requirements
 ## 4.1 Functional Requirements
 Using ordinary website elements and user managment system:
-  - Registration panel
-  - Logging in and out
+  - **Logging in and out:** Editors should be able to log in and out
-  - Possibility for password changing
+  - **Possibility for password changing:** Editors' passwords should be changeable
-  - Profile details
+  - **Profile details:** Editors should be able to see their profile details

 Functions for article management:
   - **Article creation page:** Editors should be able to create new articles and post them to the website.